Axect/Peroxide/README.md

 }
 ```

 In `fuga`, use various norms.
-But you should write longer than `prelude`.
+But you should write a little bit longer than `prelude`.
 ```rust
 #[macro_use]
 extern crate peroxide;